PolyakovO/SevenRedLines/development_log.md

     2. Let's make the test build.
 Still Red.
     3. Let's make the test pass.
 Green!
     4. We’re refactoring the code; it’s improved, but now there’s duplication with var redLinesCount = 7;.
 We’ll resolve this, starting with the test.
+    5. We’ll perform Red -> Green -> Refactoring again, adding redLinesCount as an argument to the Generate method.